 AMA in-text citations consist of superscript Arabic numerals to number each of the sources in your text.
 The sources are numbered consecutively, and these in turnrefer to the sources listed on the "References" page at the end of your paper.

 Last name first and then abbreviate first and middle names to just the first initial.
-There are no spaces, commas, or periods in between the last, first and middle names.
+There are no spaces, commas, or periods in between the first and middle initials.
 End with a period.

 Two to six authors: Place a comma between authors.

 More than six authors: List the first three authors followed by et al.

 Editors instead of authors: Place a comma after the editors' names and add eds.
 End with a period.

 No authors: Start with the title of the item (book, article, web resource)